New York to sue BofA, Wells Fargo over mortgage practices

 A spokeswoman for Wells Fargo declined to comment.
 Bank of America said in a statement that it takes seriously the allegations of servicing problems and will work quickly to address them.

 Bank of America and Wells Fargo are among five banks that agreed to the settlement in February 2012.
-At the news conference, Schneiderman declined to say whether the other three banks - JPMorgan Chase & Co, Citigroup Inc and Ally Financial Inc - could face similar lawsuits, but said his announcement had “implications” for the other servicers.
+At the news conference, Schneiderman declined to say whether the other three banks - JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N) and Ally Financial Inc - could face similar lawsuits, but said his announcement had “implications” for the other servicers.

 The National Mortgage Settlement was brokered between the banks and 49 state attorneys general.